What is the role of the novice master?

 I live it like this, in the same way I was accompanied, I try to accompany.
 I recognize that my way of listening relates to the way my spiritual fathers have followed me throughout these years.

-In the first interview with a novice, where do you start?
+In the first conversation with a novice, where do you start?

 I usually ask him to tell me about his life to get an idea.
 Then, if he does not do it himself, I ask him about his relationship with God and his prayer life, because this is a fundamental point.